Tetris is good fun, but teaches us life skills too: Young enthusiasts

 “Tetris is a simple game with complex underlying strategies such as pattern recognition and risk management,” said the 2022 and 2023 Classic Tetris Singapore champion, who is aiming for a hat-trick of titles in 2024.

-While a Sky News presenter pooh-poohed US teenager Willis’ Tetris achievement by saying he should “go outside” and “get some fresh air”, enthusiasts who The Straits Times spoke to said the game provided them with the building blocks to other life skills, such as quick thinking, adaptability and organisational skills.
+While a Sky News presenter pooh-poohed American teenager Willis’ Tetris achievement by saying he should “go outside” and “get some fresh air”, enthusiasts whom The Straits Times spoke to said the game provided them with the building blocks to other life skills, such as quick thinking, adaptability and organisational skills.

-“I’ve learned that it’s better to take it slow and be consistent, than to be fast and make mistakes on the way,” said 19-year-old Foo Hong Liang.
+“I’ve learnt that it’s better to take it slow and be consistent than to be fast and make mistakes on the way,” said 19-year-old Foo Hong Liang.

 Singapore Polytechnic Tetris interest group’s vice-president Tan Xin Yu, who has been playing the game since age 16, said: “I am really proud to see the progress we have made over the years.